pyinstaller/pyinstaller/doc/installation.rst

 Expand the archive.
 Inside is a script named ``setup.py``.
-Execute ``python setup.py install`` with administrator privilege to install or upgrade |PyInstaller|.
+Execute ``python setup.py install`` with administrator privilege to install or upgrade PyInstaller.

-For platforms other than Windows, GNU/Linux and macOS, you must first build a |bootloader| program for your platform: see :ref:`Building the Bootloader`.
+For platforms other than Windows, GNU/Linux and macOS, you must first build a bootloader program for your platform: see :ref:`Building the Bootloader`.
-After the |bootloader| has been created, use ``python setup.py install`` with administrator privileges to complete the installation.
+After the bootloader has been created, use ``python setup.py install`` with administrator privileges to complete the installation.